jaskeat/NBA-Analysis/README.md

 | :------------------------------: | :------------------------------: |
 | ![](Charts/Regular%20DefRtg.png) | ![](Charts/Regular%20OffRtg.png) |

-From these 2 charts we can see that there is a negative correlation for Def Rtg with win % and a positive correlation for Off Rtg.
-This checks out as the lower the defensive rating the better thus the negative correlation.
+From these two charts, we can see a negative correlation for defensive rating with win percentage and a positive correlation for offensive rating.
+This aligns with our understanding that a lower defensive rating is better, hence the negative correlation.

-We can see from both the correlation that both are extremely important to winning as the absolute correlation is around 0.5 for both.
-However, the correlation for offensive rating is higher with Win % which does suggest that Offensive Rating is more important.
-Does this hold up in the playoffs though?
+Both ratings are crucial for winning, with absolute correlations around 0.5 for both.
+However, the correlation for offensive rating is higher with win percentage, suggesting that offensive performance is more important.
+Does this hold true in the playoffs, however?

 #### Playoffs